ibm-cloud-docs/watsonxdata/metadata_serv_ov.md

 For existing {{site.data.keyword.lakehouse_short}} instances: For external engine integrations like Db2, Netezza, and Analytics Engine, you must change the HMS thrift endpoint to MDS thrift endpoint.
 {: important}

+To configure the pool size for the maximum number of connections in a connection pool in MDS, contact the SRE or the support team.
+{: note}

 MDS offers two interfaces for interaction:

 ## Apache Thrift interface (HMS APIs)